Pronouns

 The basic ordering of constituents in Thernese noun phrases is as follows:

-Noun – Classifier – Determiner – Numeral – Adjective – Possessor – Postposition – (+classifier) Relative
+Noun – (Classifier) – Determiner – Numeral – Adjective/Relative – Possessor – Postposition – (Relative)

 The full noun phrase order is demonstrated below with an example phrase:

-‘at those two tall trees of mine, which grow by my house’
+‘at those two tall trees of Mlirn, which are growing by their house’

 Relative Clauses

-As mentioned above, relative clauses follow the noun they modify and are delineated using a classifier.
+As mentioned above, relative clauses follow the noun they modify and are accompanied by a classifier.
 Relative clauses, however, are further marked by an additional particle that comes at the end of the relative clause.
-There are two relative particles: zlrq (agentive) and zlr (patientive).
-The agentive particle is used when the modified noun is the subject of the relative clause, while the patientive particle is used when the modified noun is the object of the relative clause.
+There are two relative particles: the active relative particle .sဓု့ƨ. zlrq and the passive particle .sဓုƨ. zlr.
+The active particle is used when the modified noun is the subject of the relative clause, while the passive particle is used when the modified noun is the object of the relative clause.
 Examples are provided below.

 lrn | gr | xlirnq | lien muoh | zlrq |